Duke survives UCF on Barrett putback in thrilling finish

 RJ Barrett scored off a rebound with 12 seconds remaining, and Duke made a final defensive stand to pull out a 77-76 victory against Central Florida in the NCAA Tournament’s second round Sunday in Columbia, S.C.

 Central Florida’s BJ Taylor missed a runner in the final seconds, and a tip-in attempt by Aubrey Dawkins barely rolled off, allowing top-seeded Duke to advance in the East Region.
-Duke (31-5) will meet the Virginia Tech-Liberty winner on Friday night in the Sweet 16 in Washington, D.C.
+Duke (31-5) will meet Virginia Tech on Friday night in the Sweet 16 in Washington, D.C., after the Hokies downed Liberty later Sunday.

 Ninth-seeded Central Florida was up 74-70 with the ball with less than two minutes to play before a turnover.
 Breaking the other way, Duke’s Cam Reddish hit a 3-pointer, and then teammate Javin DeLaurier missed two free throws with 1:09 to play.

-Note: EditorsNote: Updates next opponent (second graf)